Not Strong Enough: Music

 "Not Strong Enough" primarily falls within the genres of indie rock (Note: Attributed to multiple sources:) and folk rock.
 (Note: Attributed to multiple sources:) Writing for Stereogum, Tom Breihan called it a "twinkling headrush rocker".
 For Exclaim! and Clash, the song evoked the Laurel Canyon music scene of the early 1970s.
-Eric Mason of Slant Magazine and Lindsay Zoladz of The New York Times detected influences from pop music in the recording—Mason believed that the song exhibited "sly pop acumen" and Zoladz felt that it subverted tropes of the genre—while Tyler Golsen of Far Out found elements of country music; Cat Zhang of Pitchfork and Jeremy Winograd of Slant Magazine explicitly described it as country pop, and Ben Beaumont-Thomas of The Guardian categorized it as pop rock.
+Eric Mason of Slant Magazine and Lindsay Zoladz of The New York Times detected influences from pop music in the recording; Mason believed that the song exhibited "sly pop acumen" and Zoladz felt that it subverted tropes of the genre.
+Cat Zhang of Pitchfork and Jeremy Winograd of Slant Magazine described it as country pop, and Ben Beaumont-Thomas of The Guardian categorized it as pop rock.
 Chris Willman of Variety classified it as jangle pop, with Andrew Sacher of BrooklynVegan also finding similarities to the genre.
 Jon Pareles of The New York Times perceived it to contain influences from new wave, which he attributed to the "pumping, echoing" production.
 Alex Flood of NME described the final minute of the song as "punky".
 During interviews with Variety and The New York Times, the band stated that the song was partially written for radio play and that they wanted the song to be catchy and enjoyable; Dacus believed that the results were unconventional for what was ultimately a successful radio single, and Bridgers felt that the band's artistic integrity had remained intact.
 Willman, Carl Wilson of Slate, and Rachel Syme of The New Yorker perceived the song to have commercial appeal, while Syme and Sacher compared it to early singles by Sheryl Crow.